danvergara/dblab/docs/usage.md

 dblab --url 'sqlserver://SA:myStrong(!)Password@localhost:1433?database=tempdb&encrypt=true&trustservercertificate=false&connection+timeout=30'
 ```

-If you're using PostgreSQL or Oracle, you have the option to define the schema you want to work with; the default value is `public` for Postgres, and empty for Oracle.
+If you're using PostgreSQL or Oracle, you have the option to define the schema you want to work with.
+The `--schema` flag is optional: if omitted, dblab will display all schemas the connected user has access to in the sidebar tree.
+If provided, only that specific schema will be shown.

 **Postgres**